 Melissa Molitor, LSW

 Melissa and Elyssa were dear friends during junior high and high school.
 In 2008, Melissa joined the Elyssa’s Mission Board of Directors and is thrilled to have joined the team as Program Director in 2016.
-She assists in the expansion of the SOS Signs of Suicide Prevention® Program to area schools.
+She assists in the expansion of the SOS Signs of Suicide Prevention® Program to area schools and organizations.
 Melissa also facilitates postvention grief groups in schools following a student suicide.
 Melissa started a new chapter of Elyssa’s Mission called: Embrace Mental Health.
 Embrace is a group of young professionals speaking out to eliminate the stigma of mental illness by educating college-aged students about depression and suicide.